ESB Mobility Award for Early Career Researchers

 The ESB Mobility Grant aims to provide ESB members with financial assistance to carry out collaborative research in a foreign country as part of their PhD or early postdoctoral research.
 There are two awards available for 2018 on a competitive basis.

 - The application deadline is 31st of May 2018.

-- The winners will be announced at the annual meeting in ESB Seville, July 2017.
+- The winners will be announced at the World Congress of Biomechanics, Dublin, July 2018.

 - The exchange period should take place within one year of receiving the award.

 - The applicant has to be either a PhD student enrolled at a University or a research institute, or a postdoc maximum one year after receiving their PhD degree.

 - The applicant must be an ESB member in good standing (or in the process of applying).

 - The scientist responsible at the foreign lab must be an ESB member in good standing.

 - The lab visit should be to another country than where the student is enrolled for his or her PhD studies and/or postdoctoral research.

 - The duration of the research visit should be between 2-6 months.